Reference Checking NAD Principals’ Handbook Excerpt

 These statements should make you pause.
 “They could be a good worker in the right job.”
 “Our position was not right for them.”

-Anytime a reference’s comments contradict the candidate’s resume or conversation is a red flag.
+Anytime a reference’s comments contradict the candidate’s resume or conversation, it is a red flag.